tarekzaibet/cloud-aws-gcp/aws/big_data/notes.md

   - multi region, fully replciated, high performance
 - DMS can be used to migrate to dynamoDB
 - you can launch a local dynamodb on your computer for development purposes

+### Elasticahe

+ - dont come often in exam
+ - managed redis or memecached
+ - in memory db with high performance and low latency